Wankowicz-Lab/protein_ligand_informatics/README.md

 # macrodomain_informatics
-This is all related information about macrodomain bioinformatics
+This is all projects related to Protein-Ligand Interactions and Relationships with Entropy.